Supporters-DAO/Memecoin-Portal-DApp/contracts/meme-factory/README.md

   - `decimals`: The number of decimals for the meme's token representation.
   - `description`: A brief description of the meme.
   - `external_links`: A collection of external links related to the meme, including:
-    - `image`: An optional link to an image of the meme.
+    - `image`: A link to an image of the meme.
     - `website`: An optional link to a website associated with the meme.
     - `telegram`: An optional link to a Telegram group or channel for the meme.
     - `twitter`: An optional link to a Twitter page for the meme.
     - `discord`: An optional link to a Discord server for the meme.
+    - `tokenomics`: An optional link to a tokenomics for the meme.
   - `initial_supply`: The initial amount of tokens supplied for the meme.
   - `total_supply`: The total amount of tokens available for the meme.
   - `admin`: The `ActorId` of the meme's administrator.